Introduction

 On macOS, the default is now Zsh (you can see that by launching the application called “Terminal” and typing echo $SHELL

-We will give you a link to an etherpad during the workshop.
-Add your name next to a free username to claim it.
+Add your first name or a pseudo next to a free username on the list to claim it.

 • Linux and macOS users